-When they first arrived the vigor of double varieties was in question.
-Gardeners had the mistaken idea that being in double was associated with weakness and slow germination.
+When they first arrived, the vigor of double varieties was in question.
+Gardeners mistakenly believed being in double was associated with weakness and slow germination.
 This is not true.

 Double Petunia Varieties

 For success in double petunia care and growing, choice varieties are essential.
 Those known to produce uniformly large flowers should be chosen, and mixtures should be avoided unless they are from a reliable grower.